rendner/py-plugin-dataframe-viewer/README.md

 Both of those methods take a function (and some other keyword arguments) and applies your function to the `DataFrame` in a certain way. `Styler.applymap` works through the `DataFrame` elementwise, therefore it is safe to use in combination with chunks.

-`Styler.apply` passes each column or row into your `DataFrame` one-at-a-time or the entire `DataFrame` at once, depending on the axis keyword argument.
+`Styler.apply` passes each column or row of your `DataFrame` one-at-a-time or the entire `DataFrame` at once, depending on the axis keyword argument.
 In case of chunks, a passed row or column is taken from the chunk and not from the original `DataFrame`.
 Same for `axis=None`, here the chunk is passed instead of the original `DataFrame`.
 This leads to problems if you want for example highlight the largest value in each column of a `DataFrame`.